yannTrm/3d-shape-retrievals/README.md

 Adjust the parameters in the respective notebooks (`createFullDataset.ipynb`, `classification.ipynb`, `createLatentVector.ipynb`, and `retrieval.ipynb`) to customize the behavior of the data generation, model training, latent vector creation, and retrieval processes.

+## About the Project

+- **Development Period:**
+  - Worked on this project in 2023 during my Master's in MMVAI at Paris Saclay.

 ## Issues and Contributions

 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.